BettercareHealth/bettercare/infection-prevention-and-control/0-4-about-the-book.md

 We hope that you will find learning from this book enjoyable and that it will be valuable in your daily healthcare practice.

-*Angela Dramowski, Dave Woods and Shaheen Mehtar*
+*Angela Dramowski, David Woods and Shaheen Mehtar*